jz462/Large-Scale-VRD.pytorch/README.md

 ## (Optional) Training Object Detection Models
 This repo provides code for training object detectors for Visual Genome using a ResNeXt-101-64x4d-FPN backbone.

-First download weights of ResNeXt-101-64x4d-FPN trained on ImageNet [here](https://drive.google.com/open?id=1HvznYV86YJp6wfNj7ksFw1okvRz8ZuwN).
+First download weights of ResNeXt-101-64x4d-FPN trained on COCO [here](https://drive.google.com/open?id=1HvznYV86YJp6wfNj7ksFw1okvRz8ZuwN).
 Unzip it under the `data` directory and you should see a `detectron_model` folder.

 To train the object detector, run
 ```